wkduggan-umich/airbnb-price-analysis/README.md

 The data set was split into two different groups.
 80% of the data was used to make the initial training and the final 20% was used to test the performance of the model.

-The model was trained using the construction year, neighbourhood group, and room type columns in training set.
+The model was trained using the `construction year`, `neighbourhood group`, and `room type` columns in training set.
 These columns were first transformed into hot encodings (as mentioned above) before using a linear regression model to predict the price.

 ### Baseline Model Evaluation